philiprj/football_analytics/README.md

 Football analytics (xG model, score predictions) using data from [statsbomb](https://github.com/statsbomb/open-data).

+You can play with the xG model [here](https://xg-model-predictor.onrender.com/).

 ## Setup

 Ensure you have Python 3.10 installed.
 You can install it using [pyenv](https://github.com/pyenv/pyenv).